GuanceCloud/datakit/internal/export/doc/en/operator-ddtrace.md

 #### Python Injection {#ddtrace-python-injection}

-Python injection sets or appends `PYTHONPATH=/datadog-lib/` in the application container, so the Python process can load DDTrace-related libraries from `/datadog-lib`.
+Python injection sets or appends `PYTHONPATH=/datadog-lib/` in the application container, so the Python process can load DDTrace libraries and the injection bootstrap from `/datadog-lib`.
 Python DDTrace packages include CPython ABI-specific wheels, so the image version must match the Python minor version in the application container.
 If the version does not match, the application may fail with `ModuleNotFoundError`, native extension loading errors, or startup errors.

+If an application image or startup script overwrites `PYTHONPATH`, it must preserve `/datadog-lib/` or the injected library cannot load.
+After startup, `python -c 'import ddtrace; print(ddtrace.__version__)'` provides a minimal load check.

 | Application Python version | Recommended image | Version requirement |
 | --- | --- | --- |